Our Team

 The work at the Qwelmínte Secwépemc office (QSO) could not be done without the strong leadership and technicians on the ground.
 At the QS Office, the staff work to move forward the actions and goals which the collective sets.
 The staff at the QS Office come from a variety of backgrounds, bringing together their unique experiences and expertise to inform and support the work of the Government-to-Government (G2G) collective.

-Skú7pecen Journey Director
+Skú7pecen Journey

 Charlotte Rose